czp3009/caeruleum/README.md

 suspend fun someFunc()
 ```

-Important: DON'T use `Attributes.contains` to check is a `AttributeKey` exists, this method only compare reference.
-Get all keys in it and `findAny` instead.
+Important: DON'T use `Attributes.contains` to check if a `AttributeKey` exists, this method only compare reference.
+Get
+all keys in it and use `findAny` instead.

 # License
 Apache License 2.0